 Yes.
 Bring along your pet's prescription with the dosage instructions clearly marked and we will give the medicines according to the directions.
 We generally do this free of charge but if the prescription regime is complicated (multiple daily tablets, time critical tablets or injections for example) then we may make an additional charge.
 This will be explained on booking.
 You should also be aware that - like most insurance policies - existing medical conditions are not covered by the kennels insurance scheme.

 Yes.
 We have lots of experience of managing diabetic regimes.
 We may not accept a newly diagnosed diabetic until the condition is stabilised and will usually require a trial stay if we haven't boarded your pet before.
 Please contact us for further details.

 For a £10 fee - and by prior arrangement only - we offer collection on a Sunday between 3pm and 4pm.
 Otherwise we only accept pets for check in and check out during our standard opening hours.
 Currently 9am - 12noon and 3pm - 5pm Mon - Sat and 9am - 12noon Sunday.

 We take the greater of £50 or 20% deposit for peak time bookings.
-We ask first time clients for larger peak time deposits.
-Peak time is typically school holidays but also includes June.
+We may ask first time clients for larger peak time deposits.
+Peak time is typically school holidays but also includes May & June.
 Outside of peak times we don't generally ask for deposits.
-Bookings over £300 value are asked to pay 50% at drop off with the remainder payable on collection.
+The remainder of the booking total is payable on arrival.
 Deposits are refundable in certain circumstances, see our terms.

 It is less disruptive to your dog (and all the others) to say goodbyes in reception than with an audience of other dogs voicing their opinion.
 It makes for a calmer kennel and happier dogs.